Madrid to Toledo Train

 Train Companies

 Understanding the services offered by train operators can help you choose the best option for your travel needs.
-Two key operators on the Madrid–Toledo route are Avant and Renfe Viajeros.
-Here’s what each brings to the table.
+Renfe is the primary operator on the Madrid–Toledo route, with most services being Avant (mid-distance high-speed) trains.

 Avant Train Service